Menachem's Writings

 A personal journey

 I live in Israel, in a town called Efrat.
-Efrat is the Biblical alternate name for Beit Lechem, Bethlehem (see the Bereshith, Genesis and the Book of Ruth) and today is situated a few kilometres south of modern day Bet Lechem.
-When we moved into this area, the poplation of Bethlehem [as well neighbouring Beit Jala and Beit Sahur] was at least 70% Christian.
+Efrat is the Biblical alternate name for Beit Lechem, Bethlehem (see the B'reshith, Genesis and the Book of Ruth).
+Today it is situated a few kilometres south of modern-day Bet Lechem.
+When we moved into this area, the population of Bethlehem [as well neighbouring Beit Jala and Beit Sahur] was at least 70% Christian.
 Today it is some 80% Muslim.

-Because our city of Efrat is not located inside Bethlechem, the Israel National Names Committee decided that we should be called Efrata, but no-one here uses that name.
-Their implication is supposed be that we are not exactly in the location of the Biblical Efrat, only in the region.
+Because our city of Efrat is not located within the boundaries of Bethlechem, the Israel National Names Committee decided that we should be called Efrata.
+However no-one here uses that name.
+One of the members of that committee lives here, and he too refuses to call out town Efrata.
+Their implication is supposed be that we are not exactly at the location of the Biblical Efrat, only in its region.

-Summer afternoon panaoramic view of the city of Efrat
+Summer afternoon panoramic view of the city of Efrat

 photographed from Neve Daniel to the north-west